Nina de Callias: Friendship with Manet

 Édouard Manet, who frequently attended her salons, became a close friend to de Callias and she posed for several of his artworks.
 De Callias's address of 44 rue de Londres and Manet's address of 49 rue de St Pétersbourg made them neighbors.
 Their close proximity made it convenient for the two to visit each other.
 A sketch of de Callias was reproduced in the Revue du monde nouveau in February 1874, by friend of the two, Charles Cros.

 Close connections with Cros and Manet brought the three together often at de Callias' house in August 1874 (Cros worked there, using it as a studio most days).
 The best known work depicting de Callias is Manet's La Dame aux éventails.
 This bohemian depiction of de Callias reclining led her ex-husband Hector de Callias to write to Manet forbidding him from showing the portrait at the Paris Salon because he did not want the de Callias name tied to it.

 De Callias later dated artist Franc-Lamy, a friend of Manet and Pierre-Auguste Renoir.
-Two portraits of de Callias were shown at the 1879 Salon: a dry-point by Marcellin Desboutin and a drawing by Franc-Lamy.
+Two portraits of de Callias were shown at the Salon of 1879: a dry-point by Marcellin Desboutin and a drawing by Franc-Lamy.

 As a poet and critic

 Her creative work was mostly performed or published as it was written.
 Her poem "Mon Testament," republished in 1869 as "Le Testament d'une grande dame" was well-known, but that title change upset Villard as she did not see herself or wish to be portrayed as a grande dame.

-While in Geneva from 1870-73, she was a consultant in Baden Baden for the French political newspaper La Réforme, and wrote an article with writer Edmond Bazire for La Suisse Radicale in 1872.
+While in Geneva from 1870–73, she was a consultant in Baden Baden for the French political newspaper La Réforme, and wrote an article with writer Edmond Bazire for La Suisse Radicale in 1872.
 She also published poems in La Parodie during this time.
 Back in France, she contributed to the collective anthology Dixains Réalistes and to the circle known as The Hydropaths, a group considered to be a vital link in the development of Symbolism.

 In 1876 she had a series of poems inspired by Coppée published in Dixains réalistes.

 She also reviewed the Impressionist Exhibition of 1881, praising Edgar Degas' Petite danseuse de quatorze ans, while most critics were appalled by the piece.
 Other works by de Callias include La Duchesse Diane (1882), La Jalousie du jeune Dieu, and Tristan & Iseult.

 De Callias died on 22 July 1884.
+In the time leading up to her death, her mental health had been declining and her consumption of alcohol increasing.
+She died in a mental hospital.

 Many of de Callias' poems were published in Feuillets parisiens in 1885 after her death.